-Crowdfunding has become an essential tool for everything from new product launches to charity fundraisers.
-If you have a brilliant new idea or a cause you’re passionate about, crowdfunding is likely to figure in your plans—but with so many crowdfunding sites out there now, you might be wondering which one is best for your specific needs.
+Crowdfunding has become an essential tool for raising money for everything from new product launches to medical bills to scientific research.
+But with so many crowdfunding websites out there now, you might be wondering which platform will best fit your needs.

-The answer to that question involves many factors, including site features, community, and fee structures.
-Before we dive in, here are four key considerations to keep in mind as you compare sites.
+Before answering that question there are a few things to consider including site features, community, and fee structures.
+Before we dive into the top crowdfunding sites in 2019, here are four key considerations to keep in mind as you compare platforms.

 Ease of use

-Are the people behind the crowdfunding site accessible?
-How so?
-Does the site offer email addresses, live chat, a phone help line, or all three?
+Does the site offer email support, live chat, or a phone help line?
 Remember that your friends and family members will be donating money, and they might need help, too.
-It’s important for the people behind the site to be honest, responsible, legitimate—and available.
+It’s important for the people behind the site to be honest, responsible, and available.

 Take a look at the social networking tools the crowdfunding site offers.
-The best ones have easy-to-use tools that make it easy to tap your social networks using Facebook, Twitter, email, and more.
-What kind of reporting do these features come with—can you easily see who’s responded and who hasn’t, so you know who to follow up with?
+The best ones have easy-to-use tools that make it easy to share your fundraiser on Facebook, Twitter, email, and more.
 Since your social network is a vital piece of your crowdfunding effort, features like these are essential.

 Keep these four key factors in mind as you review the top crowdfunding sites in each category.